 - $150 registration fee

-- $150 commuter stipend also available for local participants who commute to the program site each day
+- $150 commuter stipend for local who commute to the program site each day*

 - Attendance limited to 20 teachers